jameschristou/AttributeBasedBinding.AspNet/readme.md

 ### Supported Binding Types
 #### Transient Binding (Default)
-This binding type creates a new instance of the service that implements the required interface and is the default binding type.
+This binding type creates a new instance of the service for every consumer of the service.
+It is the default binding type.
 ```
 [Bind]
 public class MessageProvider : IMessageProvider